StudioDeTelevision/admiraljs/README.md

 AdmiralJS provides 2 approches

-1 For developement purpose, you can set the server with auth:false and the webapp with auth:{mode:"fake"}
+1 For developement purpose, you can use a fake auth method.
+Set the server with auth:false and the webapp with auth:{mode:"fake"}

 2 For production, you might use our minimalist security implementation based on PassportJS.
-Set auth:{username:"adminname",password:"whatever"} on server side and auth:{mode:"ajax"} on client side
+Set auth:{username:"AdminName",password:"whatever"} on server side and auth:{mode:"ajax"} on client side

 ## Issues & Contributions